Last Updated on April 25, 2026 by Bibhu Ranjan Mund, MPH

 1. Start Making Your Day With Hydration:

-One of the easiest & underrated health practices is drinking water first thing in the morning.
+One of the easiest & underrated health practices is drinking water first in the morning.

 - Why it’s helpful: Overnight, our body is expelling fluids.
 Rehydrating in the morning aids digestion and supports hydration and digestive function.